-Despite how common it is, anxiety may be undertreated: In one study, almost 20% of patients visiting a primary care clinic were diagnosed with at least one anxiety disorder—but 41% of them were receiving no treatment.
+Despite how common it is, anxiety may be undertreated: In one study, almost 20 percent of patients visiting a primary care clinic were diagnosed with at least one anxiety disorder—but 41 percent of them were receiving no treatment.

 Common psychological symptoms of anxiety include

 - difficulty concentrating, and